-Field No. Entry 19 When billing for more than one encounter per client, per day, enter (on each claim) "unrelated diagnosis" and the time of both visits.
-24B Enter Place of Service "11" or "72" (either is acceptable).
+Field No. Entry 19 When billing for more than one encounter per client per day, enter (on each claim) "unrelated diagnosis" and the time of both visits.
+24B Enter Place of Service (for example, "11" or "72").
 24D Enter HCPCS code T1015.
 24F Enter your encounter rate.
 Do not include dollar signs or decimals in this field.
-Do not add sales tax, which is automatically calculated by the system and included with your remittance amount.
+Do not add sales tax.